Assistance programs in Huntsville and Madison County Alabama.

-The Madison County Catholic Center of Concern (phone number 256-536-0041) provides low income, the unemployed, and other qualified individuals with emergency cash grants as well as other social services.
+The Madison County Catholic Center of Concern (phone number (256) 963-9355) provides low income, the unemployed, and other qualified individuals with emergency cash grants as well as other social services.
 There may be emergency financial assistance that can be used for critical bills.
-The funds can help with paying rent, mortgage, utility and cooling bills and grants and vouchers or prescription medications.
+The funds can help with paying rent, mortgage, utility and cooling bills.
+Or get grants and vouchers or prescription medications.

 Christmas Charities Year Round.
 They do not offer money or financial aid.
 However the charity offers assistance year round.
 Households can receive free clothing, household items, food and furniture.
 In addition, they run a special holiday program that provides toys and food baskets at Thanksgiving and Christmas.
 The agency can be reached at 256-837-2373.
 It is a year round service, and address is 3054 Leeman Ferry Rd, Huntsville, AL 35801.

 Huntsville Assistance Program - HAP - This organization is a local church cooperative for low income families.
 As part of this service, each member combines their resources to provide emergency financial assistance and cash grants to those in need.
 The resources help residents in the Huntsville Alabama area.
 Qualified individuals may be able to apply for church financial help programs.
 Based on funding, there may be assistance for paying costs such as rent, money for utility bills, food, and gas cards for emergencies.
 Call (256) 539-2320.

 - Other parts of the city/county are supported too.
 Huntsville Assistance Program North, or HAP, is a local church cooperative providing emergency cash, grants, and financial assistance to the needy in Madison County.
 A free food pantry is also operated at the location for members of the community.
-Address is 11588 Pulaski Pike, Toney, Alabama 35773, (256) 828-8788
+Address is 11588 Pulaski Pike, Toney, Alabama 35773.
+Call (256) 828-8788

 Churches United For The People, or CUP, is another partnership of churches in the greater Huntsville Alabama region.
-These charity organizations can offer financial assistance to low income and working poor individuals and families who qualify.
+These charity organizations can offer financial assistance to low income and working poor individuals as well as families who qualify.
 They also offer free clothes, transportation vouchers and other support.
 Location is Huntsville, AL 35801, phone (256) 539-8720.
 Or continue with assistance from CUP churches.

 Society Of St. Vincent De Paul and the Our Lady Queen Of The Universe Catholic Church have limited funding that can be used to pay for mortgages, rent, food, utilities, medicine, and water bills.
-Location is 2421 Shady Lane Dr NW, Huntsville, Alabama or call (256) 852-2899.
+Location is 2421 Shady Lane Dr NW, Huntsville, Alabama or call (256) 852-0788 or (256) 852-2899.

 Regional Referrals - There are non-profits, government agencies as well as faith-based church organizations that provide financial assistance for paying bills and rent, food, clothing, shelter, and more to those in need.
 Volunteers answer question on resources that may be available.

 There may be programs that provide minor home repairs and even services like yard-cutting to seniors in need.
 Also low cost or free items such as appliances and household goods are also sometimes available to the needy.
-For referrals, the number is 1-888-421-1266, or click here.
+For referrals, the number is 1-888-421-1266, or click here Madison County CUP.